Facts and figures on animal experiments at Charité

 In addition, the annual laboratory animal report includes further information such as the stress levels of the experiments and the genetic status of the animals.
 All data shown were recorded internally at Charité in accordance with the official requirements.

-At Charité, scientists used a total of 51,942 test animals in 2021.
-This is 5461 more animals than in the previous year.
-The increase in the number of test animals by around 12 percent compared to the previous year is due to several factors.
-On the one hand, the comparatively low number from 2020 is related to the corona pandemic and the associated more difficult research conditions in biomedicine.
-Only a few research groups were able to continue working as usual during the first lockdown in 2020.
-At the same time, there are always fluctuations even under normal working conditions when projects start or end, for example when new work groups are added or end.
+At Charité, scientists used a total of 51,338 test animals in 2022.
+The decrease in laboratory animals by around 4000 is due to several factors.
+On the one hand, many research projects that could not take place in 2020 during the Corona pandemic and the associated more difficult research conditions in biomedicine were made up for in 2021, so that a correspondingly higher number of animals were reported for 2021.
+At the same time, however, even under normal working conditions, there are always fluctuations when projects start or are terminated, for example, when new working groups are added or terminated.

 The number of experiments with genetically modified mice reflects the great importance of these animals for basic biomedical research and preclinical research.
 They are a hitherto indispensable way to understand how environment and genes together with different organ systems lead to and contribute to a disease.
 For example, researchers have succeeded in identifying genes that are involved in the development of diabetes mellitus (diabetes) in both mice and humans.
 New therapeutic approaches can be developed on these mouse strains.
 Corresponding strains also exist for research into diseases such as cancer, obesity and deafness.
 For example, the same gene is responsible for the development of colon cancer in mice as in humans, and ways of influencing these degenerate cells are being sought